MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/office-add-in.md

     ![Screenshot: Add your Kaizala phone number to login](media/b3858bb9-5799-44c4-ad0f-86180b8ba6b9.png)

-4. Drag, select the cells you want and click on Insert and then select Table.
-On the Dialog box, select check box for 'My Table has headers'.
+4. Drag, select the cells you want, click on Insert and then select Table.
+On the Dialog box, select the check box that says 'My Table has headers'.
 Each Column header represents a text question to be posted in the survey.
-Click Share on Kaizala.
+Click on Share on Kaizala.

     ![Screenshot: Create table in excel and share on a kaizala group](media/2b119aea-6da7-4833-8d0b-9481e7f8d50a.png)